-About four times a year we hold Chalk Talks for the Friends of the KITP.
-These special events are preceded by a light meal and refreshments and then move into our intimate Auditorium where you will hear from a leading scientist about their research.
+Chalk Talks are held for the Friends of the KITP about four times per year.
+Preceded by a light meal and refreshments, the audience members then move into our intimate Simons Amphitheater where a leading scientist presents information about their research.

 The KITP hosts an exciting, one-day Teachers' Conference each year, held in conjunction with an on-going program, designed to introduce high school science teachers to the latest discoveries and ideas.

 The Writer-in-Residence program, jointly sponsored by the KITP and the Kavli Foundation, hosts science writers, editors and journalists at the KITP for up to five months each year.